 With a desire to give back to her communities, in the late 1990s Nanette began her career in public service.
 She steered outreach efforts for African Americans in the Office of Public Liaison for the Clinton White House and worked for the National Association for the Advancement of Colored People (NAACP) focusing on racial health disparities and discrimination.

 Nanette was the first woman in 12 years to be elected to the Hermosa Beach City Council, and was then elected by her peers as the first-even Latina to serve as Mayor of the beach city.
 During her two-year term on the city council, Nanette was a strong advocate for environmental justice – she successfully stood up to a powerful oil company and stopped a proposal to drill 34 oil and water injection wells in Hermosa Beach and out into the Santa Monica Bay.

-In 2003, Rep. Barragán served as an extern to Justice Carlos Moreno at the California Supreme Court.
-The next year, she served at the Los Angeles Legal Aid Foundation, a law firm for low-income people in Los Angeles.
+Nanette served as an extern to Justice Carlos Moreno of the Supreme Court of California and, at the Los Angeles Legal Aid Foundation, she fought for justice for low-income families.